unioproject/tanglebeat/README.md

 ## About Tanglebeat
-**Tanglebeat** is a lightweight yet highly configurable software agent.
+**Tanglebeat** is a lightweight yet highly configurable software agent with the main purpose to collect Tangle-related metrics to
-It is aimed to collect Tangle-related metrics to [Prometheus TSDB](https://prometheus.io/) do be displayed with such tools as [Grafana](https://grafana.com).
+[Prometheus TSDB](https://prometheus.io/) to be displayed with such tools as [Grafana](https://grafana.com).
 Tanglebeat is able to run in various standalone and distributed configurations to ensure high availability and objectivty of the metrics.